 Staff advisors are available year-round to help you plan for the upcoming semesters.
 For more information about how the advisors can help you succeed, please visit the Advising Services webpage.

-- The MCB Undergraduate Affairs Office will be closed on the following dates and times.
+- The UAO will be closed Tuesday, September 23, 9a-12n.
 Please plan accordingly.

 - Faculty advising office hours are posted on the Advising Services webpage.
 Peer advising information and availability can be found on the Peer Advisor webpage.
 Any changes to advising ours will be posted here.

-MAJOR DECLARATIONS: ***The MCB major declaration process is closed for the spring 2014 semester.
-Declarations will resume September 2nd*** Information about declaring the MCB major can be found on the Major Declaration webpage.
+MAJOR DECLARATIONS: The MCB major declaration resumed on September 2nd.
+Information about declaring the MCB major can be found on the Major Declaration webpage.

 MCB HANDBOOK: 2014-2015 - Download it here.